 The Cisco Flex licensing plan enables per user pricing for cloud or premise solutions and this will still allow for use of cloud and/or premise collaboration and calling technology for users within the same organization.

 Low brand awareness of Spark is touted as one of the big reasons for driving the change, understandably if there were very few people knowing or talking about Spark it's hard to compete against the media machines of Microsoft and the “cool” collaboration/UC disrupters Slack.
 Cisco needed to make a big change to gain attention.
-Zeus Kerravala goes into more detail on why he believes the change came about here.
 Leveraging the existing and well known Webex brand was a natural choice.
-All round this is a positive move for Cisco and as part of the Cisco Global Price List through the Cisco SolutionsPlus program we welcome this change.
+All round, this is a positive move for Cisco and as part of the Cisco Global Price List, through the Cisco SolutionsPlus program, we welcome this change.